 The scheme is being mainly funded by a ring-fenced Government Local Growth Fund.
 This is done through Buckinghamshire Thames Valley Local Enterprise Partnership (BTVLEP), with support from developer contributions and the county council's capital maintenance programme.

 The bid also incorporated elements of bus infrastructure improvements.
 These help encourage bus-rail connectivity and reduce increased car use to the train stations in light of Crossrail's train station (access) improvements.

 The A4 Sustainable Travel Scheme (STS) illustrated below is primarily a cycleway proposal that connects Taplow Station to the Mill Lane development site, the Bishop Centre and Slough train station.

 The scheme also proposes to upgrade bus stops along the A4 corridor with real-time passenger units.

 This proposed scheme will connect with Slough Borough Council's A4 Bath Road cycle scheme proposal and bring far-reaching connectivity to Slough's trading estate, Slough train station, and other local attraction sites.

 The A4 Bath Road is the key corridor to benefit from improvements of this proposal as it runs through Maidenhead, Buckinghamshire and Slough local authorities.
 It is the most direct east-west route and the most direct route to connect the train stations in Buckinghamshire and Slough.

-This proposal aims to encourage sustainable bus, walk & cycle travel from and to (Taplow & Slough) train stations facing a likely increase in demand following station (access) improvements underway to accommodate new Crossrail services.
+This proposal aims to encourage sustainable bus, walk, and cycle travel from and to (Taplow and Slough) train stations facing an increase in demand following station (access) improvements underway to accommodate new Crossrail services.

 The A4 STS will especially strive to: